Edrian Paul Celestino: 2019–2020 season

 Celestino debuted for the Philippines and competed internationally for the first time since the 2016–17 season by competing at three Challenger Series events.
 He finished eighth at the 2019 CS Ice Star and ninth at the 2019 CS Finlandia Trophy and the 2019 CS Autumn Classic International.
 In November 2019, Celestino finished fourth at the 2019 Southeast Asian Games, after placing third in the short program and fourth in the free skating.
 Despite being nervous for the competition, he told media that he found inspiration "from within [himself] and sheer love and passion for skating."

 Celestino qualified to the free skating segment at the 2020 Four Continents Championships, finishing 20th overall.
 He failed to attain the minimum technical element scores required to compete at the 2020 World Championships in his hometown of Montreal.
 Celestino would have ended his season at the 2020 Philippine Championships in April; however, the competition was postponed indefinitely due to the COVID-19 pandemic in the Philippines.

 2021–2022 season

 Celestino was chosen by the Philippine Skating Union over Christopher Caluza and Michael Christian Martinez, based on the results of the federation's Olympic Qualifier Evaluation, to represent the country at the 2021 CS Nebelhorn Trophy to attempt to qualify a spot for the Philippines at the 2022 Winter Olympics.
 He placed eighteenth, insufficient to earn a spot.
 He was later twenty-second at the 2022 CS Warsaw Cup.

 2022–2023 season

 Celestino competed at two Challenger events, finishing sixteenth at the 2022 CS Ice Challenge and tenth at the 2022 CS Golden Spin of Zagreb.
 At the 2023 Four Continents Championships, he came seventeenth.

+2023–2024 season

+Appearing first on the Challenger circuit, Celestino came tenth at the 2023 CS Autumn Classic International.
+In the next month, Celestino competed in the 2023 CS Budapest Trophy and ranked eleventh overall.

+In January, Celestino competed at the 2024 Four Continents Figure Skating Championships where he placed eighteenth.

+2024-2025 season

+In June, it was announced that Celestino was switching back to compete for Canada.